 4. Tolmachoff Farms Pumpkin Days & Corn Maze in Glendale

-Classic fall family fun awaits at Tolmachoff Farms during October.
+Classic fall family fun awaits at Tolmachoff Farms starting October 4, 2023.
 Experience a variety of corn mazes, pumpkin picking, and delicious fall treats.

 The $17 admission ($15 if you bring cash) includes a six acre family corn maze & a mini corn maze, as well as a petting zoo, play areas and jumping pillows.
 For an additional cost families can enjoy a train ride ($3) and tomato cannon ($3).

 After dark on weekends, visitors can enjoy AZ Field of Screams haunted corn maze, if they dare.
 Admission to just the haunted corn maze is $25, or add the family maze for $30 total.